Petit Sory

 Ibrahima Sory Keita (born 1945), known as Petit Sory, is a Guinean former professional footballer who played as a right winger.

-Playing career
+Career

-He finished in third place in the 1972 African Footballer of the Year awards compiled by France Football magazine.
+Sory finished in third place in the 1972 African Footballer of the Year awards compiled by France Football magazine.

 On club level he played for Hafia FC in the capital Conakry, with which he won the African Champions' Cup in 1972, 1975, and 1977.

 He competed in the 1968 Summer Olympics.